 Unfortunately newly purchased plants have a tendency to shed some of their flower buds when you bring them home.

-That's because they have probably endured harsh conditions traveling from the nursery to your home.
-And they need time to adjust to their new surroundings.
+That's because they have probably endured harsh conditions traveling from where they were grown.
+They simply need time to adjust to their new surroundings.

 Dropping flower buds does not mean your plant is dying.
 With a little TLC it might bloom again around Easter.
-(I show you how below)
+(I'll show you how below.)

-The first thing to know is flowers only last for a couple of days.
+The first thing to know is flowers on Christmas Cactus only last for a couple of days.
 And the blooming cycle lasts for only a several weeks.

 Here are my tips on caring for new Christmas Cactus when you bring them home.